didiersmith/steve/chapters/traffic-law-humiliation-rituals.md

 She held on for several seconds before being interrupted by an "Excuse me, miss" from the punter whose beer she had just dropped all over the bar.

 "Piss off!" she offered in response.
-She tore off her Balmorl-branded apron, threw it at the foot of the offending patron, and marched Russell and Vincent out of the pub.
+She tore off her Balmoral-branded apron, threw it at the foot of the offending patron, and marched Russell and Vincent out of the pub.
 "Let the dead bury their own dead!" she shouted as she left.

 The reference went over Russell's head.
 He felt a pang of regret at having gone to all this effort to track down a woman who was clearly insane, but it abated upon realizing that it hadn't actually been much effort at all.

 As they were no longer welcome at the only pub in town, the trio were forced to go to one of the seven proximate bubble tea establishments instead.
 Within a few minutes, they were seated around a table - surrounded by Mandarin-speaking international students, nursing large cups of artificial creamer mixed with aspartame and "tea".

 Stacy unloaded.
 As she explained her weird esoteric theories about how Steve's revelations lined up with various bible passages, Russell could tell she hadn't had anyone to talk to about the dream.
-He was grateful for the apparent respect for their privacy displayed by the other occupants of the bubble tea shop, who didn't seem to mind the presence of someone whom - had he not shared the exact same dream - he would have labeled as an unmedicated schizophrenic.
+He was grateful for the apparent respect for their privacy displayed by the other occupants of the bubble tea shop, who didn't seem to mind the presence of someone whom - had he not shared the exact same dream - he would have labelled as an unmedicated schizophrenic.

 "And then he gave you a card!" she concluded.
 "What did it say?"